 - Make a roux with butter and flour, then stir in beef and vegetable stock until you have a smooth sauce.

-- Next in goes cream, then we spice it up a little with soy sauce, Worcestershire sauce, Dijon mustard and a little salt.
+- Next in goes cream, then we spice it up a little with soy sauce, Worcestershire sauce, Dijon mustard and a little salt then bring to a gentle simmer.

 - Add the meatballs back to the pan and coat the meatballs in the sauce before serving.